 - The satisfaction of knowing that you are providing students with an opportunity to love and own great pieces of music for a lifetime!

 - Carolyn Atwell, West Bend Music Educator, email

 - Rachel Erickson, Somerset Music Educator, email

 - Matt Lamb, Glenwood City, Music Educator, email

 - Aimee Swanson, Lake Geneva, Music Educator, email

 - Jackie Vandenberg, West Bend, Music Educator, email

 Each year, a committee of teachers selects a repertoire list of pieces that centers around a theme.
 These teachers create lesson plans/ideas, biographical information on the composers and Listening Maps to assist with teaching each of the pieces on the repertoire list.
 Pieces are selected not only for theme, but for their historical value as they have stood the test of time.
-The theme for this school year is "Color & Mood ."
+The theme for this school year is "From Fanfare to Finale ."
 The repertoire also contains a World Music, American Music and Jazz piece every year.
-Teachers who would like to have teams of students participate in the festival portion of the Listening Project will have that opportunity in spring of 2013.
+Teachers who would like to have teams of students participate in the festival portion of the Listening Project will have that opportunity in spring of 2014.

 Digital files of materials are available for download.
 Printed materials are available as in previous years.

-Your students can also download and buy any or all of the compositions in this way.
+Your students can also download and buy any or all of the compositions from iTunes.